Suggestions for Recommendation Writers

 Are deadlines “real”?

-There are usually two deadlines for national fellowship applications – an internal deadline, and a foundation deadline.
+There are usually two deadlines for competitive fellowship applications – an internal deadline, and a foundation deadline.
 The internal deadline allows the Committee on Student Fellowships, which evaluates and selects candidates, to make a decision about a candidate with all the information the foundation will see.
 The Committee needs time to receive and review the materials before meeting with the candidate.
 Please note that all foundation deadlines for fellowships are “real.”
-Unlike many graduate school applications, there is no “grace period” for submission.
-And submitting the letter at least a few days before the foundation deadline is highly advised, to avoid computer and other glitches.
+Unlike many graduate school applications, there is no grace period for submission.
+Submitting the letter at least a few days before the foundation deadline is highly advised to avoid computer and other glitches.
 Our website has a timeline for all fellowship deadlines.

 Thank you for taking the time to write in support of your students’ fellowship applications!
 We know how much time and effort it takes.
 While we never divulge the content of letters to candidates, we often remind them of how fortunate they are to have you in their corner.
 Your letters really do matter.